Colombia Geisha Coffee Edwin Noreña

 In the 1960’s, government officials from Panama brought Geisha seeds from the CATIE to farmers in their country.
 Germplasm banks and coffee researchers utilized the first recorded translation of the varietal name as “Geisha” but this spelling is now used interchangeably with “Gesha”.

+Edwin Noreña is a fourth generation farmer.
 In agricultural endeavors, it helps to have vision, possess a persistent attitude, and ultimately understand how to invest your passion into your project in ways that yield significant results.
-In southern Colombia, Piendamo in the department of Cauca to be exact, you can find Granja el Paraiso-92, an innovative project operated by a farmer who embodies all of those traits, Wilton Benitez.
+Campo Hermoso is an innovative project operated by a farmer who embodies all of those traits, Edwin Noreña.

 Everything about his operation is cutting-edge.
 There’s a microbiology laboratory on site alongside the quality laboratory and processing facilities.
 He grows more than 20 coffee varietals.
 Firstly, meticulous processes including rigorous selection, sterilization, sorting and characterization of cherries, and an initial controlled anaerobic fermentation are applied to each lot.
 Even further processing may be applied to the lot according to the most prolific potential profile.

-One of the reasons this is such a well-known farm is because Wilton has invented and advanced drying equipment alongside his team.
-This machine circulates air, and controls the temperature once humidity has been reduced.
-This machine reduces the risk of embryo damage and safeguards volatile compounds that are flavor and aroma precursors by providing for an expertly controlled dehydration.
-He can replicate and manipulate protocols based on each individual batch.
+One of the reasons this is such a well-known farm is because Edwin has perfected advanced processing methods alongside his team.
+Macerating cherries and controling the temperature.
+His techniques reduce the risk of embryo damage and safeguard volatile compounds that are flavor and aroma precursors by providing for an expertly controlled fermentation.
+This is the third season we get to feature this coffee, and we are always blown away.

 Agricultural endeavors are always an exercise in variability and the randomness of nature.
 It’s a delight to see the hard work and adaptability of a seasoned agronomist coming to life in a harvest like this one.